 3. Stir it quickly.
 That will make it hard and allow you to punch the spoon into it.

 4. The mixture will look hard, but after it is stirred if you drop a small object (like a marble) into it, the marble will sink.

 If you add just the right amount of water to corn flour it becomes very thick when you stir it quickly.
-This happens because the corn flour grains are mixed up and can’t slide over each other due to the lack of water between them.
-Stirring slowly allows more water between the corn flour grains, letting them slide over each other much easier.
+This happens because the cornflour grains are mixed up and can’t slide over each other due to the lack of water between them.
+Stirring slowly allows more water between the cornflour grains, letting them slide over each other much easier.
 Poking it quickly has the same effect, making the substance very hard.
 But if you poke it slowly it doesn’t mix up the mixture in the same way, leaving it runny.
 That’s when it works in much the same way as real quicksand.

 In wrong friendships, we often feel like we have the strength to withstand the temptations that these other kids put on us.
-Whether it’s cheating on tests, or bullying, or gossiping, or lying or stealing, we try to tell ourselves, “They might do it, but we won’t.”
+Whether it’s cheating on tests or bullying, or gossiping, or lying or stealing, we try to tell ourselves, “They might do it, but we won’t.”
 We just want to get close to all the excitement and attention people like this can sometimes stir up.
 But we’re a lot like this marble.
 We sink.
 And before we know it, we’re not just doing one thing wrong but several.
 Let’s remember to pick our friends wisely.
 Let’s pick Christian friends first who will help us stay afloat rather than sink into the murky mire of wrong thoughts and behavior.
 Give this project a try and let us know how you and your child enjoyed the activity.

 The above post was written by guest blogger, Mary Kate Warner.
 For questions about this activity, please reach out to her personally at Christianity Cove.